bilde2910/FreeField/docs/auth/groupme.rst

 1. Go to https://dev.groupme.com/applications/new and log in with your GroupMe account.
 2. Give your application a name.

-You should choose a name that reflects the community you have set up FreeField for.
+   .. tip:: You should choose a name that reflects the community you have set up
+            FreeField for.
 A good idea is to use the name of your community, or a location-specific name such as "New York FreeField."
+You may optionally upload an icon for your application, which will be displayed when users attempt to authenticate.

 3. In the "Callback URL" box, paste the redirect URL for FreeField's implementation of OAuth2 with GroupMe.
 This URL is ``auth/oa2/groupme.php``, relative to your installation path.
 E.g. if you have installed FreeField to